 Also worth catching are the eucalyptus grove and ancient ruins nearby.
 Entrance fee per car (23 shekels at the time of writing this article); for more details call 09-8666230.

-If you’re looking to get re-energized and perhaps even do some floating in the Dead Sea, the Mineral Beach is one of Israel’s very best!
+If you’re looking to get re-energized and perhaps even do some floating in the Dead Sea, the beach at Ein Bokek is one of Israel’s best!

 En Gev Beach